The Elves And The Shoemaker

 Hearing this, all the elves froze in terror.

 A moment passed, then the Grand High Elf cried, ‘everybody run!’ and that was it.
 The scene that ensued was nothing short of pandemonium.
-The elves scattered at a hundred miles per hour in a frenzied attempt to flee the workshop as fast as they could.
+The elves scattered in a frenzied attempt to flee the workshop as fast as they could.

 ‘Please wait!’ cried the shoemaker.